How to attract Gen Z employees

-Generation Z v millennials
+Generation Z v Millennials

-Unlike millennials who can still just about remember the slower pace of technology, this generation have grown up in an era which is adaptable, on-demand and customisable.
-This is therefore reflected in their demands of employers – they want flexibility, clearly defined development opportunities and responsibility.
 However, this doesn’t have to be limited to larger organisations.
 For smaller businesses, this represents a massive opportunity to offer a new employee exposure across all areas of the business.
 Gaining a 360 degree view of a business is an attractive prospect to young, ambitious workers.
-Be sure to state this in your job advertisement – mapping out the development opportunities and being clear about the timescales for promotion.
+If this is a possibility for your business, be sure to state this in your job advertisement.
+Map out the development opportunities and being clear about the timescales for promotion.

-One difference, according to studies, is that generation Z prefer the old-fashioned way of communicating – face to face.
+One difference, according to studies, is that Gen Z prefer the ‘old-fashioned’ way of communicating – face to face.
 In comparison to their counterparts, who prefer electronic means of communication, this generation are more likely to want a conversation.
-This is an important consideration in the recruitment process and businesses may want to offer an informal chat at the initial stages, rather than the traditional route of advertising and then conducting interviews.

 Attract candidates with benefits – not job titles